raincuhh/portfolio_v2/readme.md

 # Portfolio v2

-## brief

-portfolio edition 2.
-WIP.

-## for installing dependencies
+## Brief

-Steps for installing dependencies.

-tips: if you have npm and forgot commands then just do "npm help".

-1. Get npm if you havent, https://github.com/npm/cli (you need node-js for this https://nodejs.org/en)
-2. Make sure npm is installed, go cmd then type "npm --version", should display a version.
+This document outlines the steps for setting up and running the second edition of the portfolio project, currently a work in progress.

+## Installing Dependencies

+Follow these steps to install the necessary dependencies for this project:

+1. **Install npm**:
+   If npm is not already installed, you can obtain it by following the instructions at [npm GitHub](https://github.com/npm/cli).
+Note that Node.js is required and can be downloaded from the [Node.js official website](https://nodejs.org/en).

+2. **Verify npm Installation**:
+   Open a command prompt and run `npm --version` to ensure npm is correctly installed.
+A version number should be displayed.

+3. **Install Project Dependencies**:
+   Open Visual Studio Code and launch a PowerShell terminal.
-3. Get a powershell terminal in visual studio code, and type "npm install" to install all dependencies in this project.
+   Run `npm install` to install all necessary dependencies for the project.

-## after installing dependencies
+## Post-Installation Steps

+Once dependencies are installed, proceed with the following:

+1. **Compile TypeScript Files**:
-1. Inside the powershell terminal, do "npm run tsc" to compile the ts files, and then do "npm run dev" to open the vue testing server.
+   In the PowerShell terminal, run `npm run tsc` to compile the TypeScript files.

+2. **Launch the Development Server**:
+   Run `npm run dev` to start the Vue.js development server.
-2. Then just click on the localhost or type "o" in the node terminal to open up a window.
+   Click on the provided localhost link or type `o` in the terminal to open the project in your default web browser.

+3. **Terminate the Development Server**:
-3. To terminate the vite server just do ctrl + c then type y after the terminate batch job prompt in the node terminal where you first ran "npm run dev".
+   To stop the Vite server, press `Ctrl + C` in the terminal where `npm run dev` was executed.
+   Confirm by typing `y` when prompted to terminate the batch job.